-- Connect one end of the red jump lead to the positive + terminal of the vehicle with the flat battery (A) ⇒ Fig. 174. - Connect the other end of the red jump lead to the positive terminal in the vehicle providing assistance . - Connect one end of the black jump lead (X) to a suitable ground terminal, a solid piece of metal in the engine block, or to the engine block ⇒ Fig. 174. - Connect the other end of the black jump lead to a solid metal component bolted to the engine block or to the engine block itself of the vehicle with the flat battery.
-However, connect it to a point as far as possible from the battery . - Position the leads in such a way that they cannot come into contact with any moving parts in the engine compartment.
+- 1. Switch off the ignition of both vehicles $\Rightarrow \Delta$. - Connect one end of the red jump lead to the positive (+) terminal of the vehicle with the flat battery (A) ⇒ Fig. 188. - Connect the other end of the red jump lead to the positive terminal (+) in the vehicle providing assistance (B). - For vehicles without Start-Stop system: Connect one end of the black jump lead to the negative terminal - of the vehicle providing assistance (B) ⇒ Fig. 188. - For vehicles with Start-Stop system: Connect one end of the black black jump lead () to a suitable ground terminal, a solid piece of metal in the engine block, or to the engine block ⇒ Fig. 189. - 5.
+Connect the other end of the black jump lead (X) to a solid metal component bolted to the engine block or to the engine block ► itself of the vehicle with the flat battery.
+However, connect it to a point as far as possible from the battery (\mathbf{A}) .

+6. Position the leads in such a way that they cannot come into contact with any moving parts in the engine compartment.